How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 • It contributes to an overall positive customer experience.

-Similarly, when you‘re conducting B2B outreach to a prospect you haven’t spoken with before, it's important to lean heavily on the research element we touched on in step two.
+I’ve just described a face-to-face retail scenario, but this approach can be applied to B2B outreach.
+If you’re contacting a prospect you haven’t spoken with before, it’s important to lean heavily on the research element I touched on in step two.

 4. Be helpful.

-Pro tip: Save templates of common questions you receive from buyers, so you can quickly follow up with a relevant message.
-A free tool like HubSpot’s Email Templates Builder can help you spend more time selling and less time drafting repetitive emails.
+Pro tip: Save templates of common questions you receive from buyers so you can quickly follow up with a relevant message.
+A free tool like HubSpot’s Email Template Builder can help you spend more time selling and less time drafting repetitive emails.

 5. Ask thoughtful questions.

-Here are some examples sales trainers Rick Roberge and Sean McPheat advocate:
+Here are some examples that sales trainers Rick Roberge and Sean McPheat advocate:

 • “How did this happen?”